 At the CAAT annual advisory board meeting, these applications are reviewed by board members.
 Board members constitute the voting contingent for the grant applications and assign priority scores in a secret ballot format based upon a synopsis of the outside reviews and the board reviewers.
 The applications are then ranked in order of priority score and those that receive fundable scores are awarded funds based upon availability of money for the fiscal year.

 We continue to monitor the long-term progress of the Research Grant Program by requiring our grant recipients to submit copies of publications resulting from the work supported by CAAT grant funds.
 We maintain a list of publications and an archive of journal reprints.

-If there is a current call for proposals open, this link will be active.
-During an open peroid for call for propsals, please click the link above to be taken to the call for proposals and the online proposal submission.
+During an open period for call for proposals, please click the link below to be taken to the call for proposals and the online proposal submission.

 For funding period 2017-2018, CAAT granted three projects.

 - Rebecca Clewell, ScitoVation (new)